 Concetti Chiave

-• Keats's poetry often explores the interplay between pleasure and pain, reality and imagination, and is characterized by a deep appreciation for beauty.
+- His poetry often delves into themes of pleasure and pain, reality versus imagination, and is characterized by its medieval influences.

 Also his brother Tom died because of TB.